NLeRoy917/hangman-cpp/README.md

 with any correct guesses filled in.
 Below that is the alphabet.
 Any letters already guessed are replaced with a ' - ' character.

+The script requires a file in the same directory of the sciprt called "word_list.txt".
+It can be as long as the user wishes, and the only requirement is that each word is on a separate line.
+See the word_list.txt file in this repository.

 */